Latest Evidence in Lipid Management

 - Lp(a) — first effective therapies: Two new drug classes in late-stage trials.
 Lepodisiran (siRNA) reduces Lp(a) up to 94% with potential once-yearly dosing.
 Muvalaplin is the first oral Lp(a) inhibitor at 86% reduction.

-- Statin safety — settled: The largest meta-analysis to date (123,940 patients) confirms only 4 of 66 alleged side effects are causally linked to statins.
-Most “statin intolerance” is nocebo effect.
+- Statin safety — settled: The largest meta-analysis (123,940 patients) confirms only 4 of 66 alleged side effects are causally linked to statins.
+For truly intolerant patients, bempedoic acid reduces MACE by 13% with equal efficacy and tolerability in women and men (CLEAR Outcomes, 13,970 patients).

 - Anti-inflammatory therapy — timing matters: Colchicine showed no benefit in acute MI despite reducing CRP.
 The chronic inflammation hypothesis may not apply to acute settings.